 |Type Of Coffee Drink||Baratza Encore Grind Setting|

-The Baratza Virtuoso is said by many to be a better grinder than the Baratza Encore and step up due to the ability to ability for it to produce greater consistency and the ability to make more micro adjustments to the grind size.
+The Baratza Virtuoso is said by many to be a better grinder than the Baratza Encore and step up due to the ability to produce greater consistency and the ability to make more micro adjustments to the grind size.

 Baratza Virtuoso Grinder Settings

-Here are some suggested setting that you can use with the Baratza Virtuoso coffee grinder.
+Here are some suggested settings that you can use with the Baratza Virtuoso coffee grinder.

 |Type Of Coffee||Baratza Virtuoso Grind Setting||Extraction Time|